 Near the cable car station, there are waterfalls-galore in Langkawi, but the Seven Wells waterfall is the biggest, the best and the most popular.
 Try to go early in the morning, as your first stop of the day, to avoid the crowds.

 Climb (or drive) Gunung Raya, Langkawi’s highest peak

 Climb Langkawi’s highest peak for 360 degree views of the island.
 Don’t worry, it’s more of a hill than a mountain!
 The best views are actually from the observation platform just below the top, so you can see views from only one side of the mountain.
 And for those who don’t fancy hiking the 4,287 steps, you can take a super fun, windy drive all the way to the summit, on your scooter (even though it’s cheating!)

 If you do want to hike it, allocate 2-3 hours, and start fro, Lubok Semilung Recreational Park at the base.
 Good luck!

 NOTE: Don’t go and see Mahsuri’s mausoleum, probably the biggest waste of time and money imaginable!

 BONUS THINGS TO DO IN LANGKAWI

 Langkawi is a destination to chill in.
 To soak up that island life.
-The 6 things to do in Langkawi listed above should allow you plenty of time to relax, but also make sure you see and do all the main highlights.
+The Langkawi activities listed above should allow you plenty of time to relax, but also make sure you see and do all the main highlights.
 However, if you have lots of time, here are the other things you can also do in Langkawi to full your time:

 - Mangrove tour (a boat tour through the flora of the island – HALF-DAY tours are about $30)